 Although the episode title refers to Adriana’s story, the major plot of the hour concerns the mob’s new housing scam.
 It’s a straightforward story, but more brilliantly constructed than most viewers recognize.
-Disclosure: I’ve been aching to do the write-up on this episode for months (years, even, since the days when Sopranos Autopsy was just a twinkle in my eye) because of an observation that I haven’t yet seen anyone else make; the housing-scam storyline contains a fairly obscure allusion that seemingly nobody, working either in print or online, has ever bothered to look up.
+Disclosure: I’ve been aching to do the write-up on this episode for months (actually years, ever since the days when Sopranos Autopsy was just a twinkle in my eye) because of an observation that I haven’t yet seen anyone else make; the housing-scam storyline contains a fairly obscure allusion that nobody as far as I can tell has ever bothered to look up.
 The allusion opens up our understanding of the episode like a revelation.
 But I’ll come back to that in a bit.

 Ever since learning that her cousin Brian Cammarata received a brand new suit from Patsy Parisi, Carmela has suspected that Tony is trying to pull her cousin into his circle.
 Now, Tony has invited Brian to Paulie’s “Welcome Home” party.
 Brian is not quite “one of the guys” – he makes a mob faux pas by comparing Paulie’s return from prison to a return from college.
 But he makes himself comfortable anyway, doing body shots off a stripper and waking up—pantless—the next morning on the Bing stage.
 Tony and Ralph take him to breakfast where he explains the details of the housing swindle to them.